awpala/my-omscs-notes/cs-6290/10-compiler-ilp.md

 <img src="./assets/10-037.png" width="650">
 </center>

-Having now seen how loop unrolling can both reduce the overall workload as well as enhance compiler-facilitated instruction scheduling, it may seem tempting to simply perform unrolling ***indiscriminantly***.
+Having now seen how loop unrolling can both reduce the overall workload as well as enhance compiler-facilitated instruction scheduling, it may seem tempting to simply perform unrolling ***indiscriminately***.
 However, there are in fact **downsides** to such an approach:
   * 1 - code bloat
     * In general, loop unrolling results in more instructions all else equal (e.g., from `4` to `7` in the figure shown above).
 Furthermore, this increase in instructions-per-loop is amplified with increasing levels of loop unrolling (i.e., beyond once-unrolled to twice-unrolled, thrice-unrolled, etc.).
   * 2 - the total number of iterations is unknown